|

 nor any place in which I might

-be, but I could not envision that I was not.
+be, but I could not envision that I

-I still was, on the
+I still was, on the contrary, from the very circumstance

-I thought to doubt the truth of
+that I thought to doubt the truth

-other things, it most clearly
+of other things, it most

-followed that I remained.
+clearly followed that I remained.

 I, Rene Descartes, concluded

-I was a substance whose whole
+I was a substance whose whole essence or

-essence or nature consists only in thinking
+nature consists only in thinking

 not dependent on anything